One of a homeowner’s biggest concerns after a house fire should be smoke damage.

 Consider a Professional Inspection for Peace of Mind

-Also, once you have finished cleaning, you may want to hire a professional who specializes in smoke damage restoration to come in and inspect your home and ensure it is free of smoke damage.
+Once you have finished cleaning, you may want to hire a professional who specializes in smoke damage restoration to come in and inspect your home and ensure it is free of smoke damage.
+This step becomes especially crucial if you are looking to sell a fire-damaged house after the restoration process.

-For example, smoke damage restoration companies have trained technicians and can provide documentation and certifications indicating that smoke damage after a house fire has been properly addressed.
+For example, technicians trained in smoke damage restoration can provide documentation and certifications to indicate that they have properly addressed smoke damage after a house fire.

 Also, industrial hygienists can conduct air quality testing and inspections to determine if any smoke contaminants are still present.
-Based on their assessment, they can provide certifications or reports verifying that the smoke damage has been effectively removed.
+Based on their assessment, they can issue certifications or reports that verify the effective removal of smoke damage.

 Want to Avoid Cleaning Up Smoke Damage After a House Fire?

-Sell your home in as-is condition to We Buy Fire Damaged Houses.
+Sell a fire-damaged house in as-is condition to We Buy Fire Damaged Houses.
 Simply complete the form below to see if your burned home qualifies for a free quote.